Posted on behalf of Stephens, Anderson & Cummings on Jan 26, 2015 in Personal Injury

 Any time hazardous chemicals spill, there is the potential for injury.
 If your job requires you to work with dangerous substances, make sure you are using the proper safety precautions.
 If you are injured on the job because your company's safety practices were lacking or because employees or management were negligent, you have the right to sue for compensation for your injuries.

-The attorneys at Stephens, Anderson & Cummings understand the special needs of people who work in dangerous jobs, and will help you and your family recover the compensation you deserve after an injury.
+The personal injury lawyers at Stephens, Anderson & Cummings understand the special needs of people who work in dangerous jobs, and will help you and your family recover the compensation you deserve after an injury.